equalframework/equal-doc/docs/usage/controllers.md

 ### CRUD syntax

-To have a good overview of the CREATE, READ, UPDATE, DELETE commands, see [*Building a REST API*](../howtos-and-examples/rest-api.md)
+To get an overview on CREATE, READ, UPDATE, DELETE commands, see [*Building a REST API*](../howtos-and-examples/rest-api.md)

 The following examples show the **minimal** syntax required to operate CRUD commands in a database